Try Grounded AI

 The scoring model was calibrated against a 100-case golden dataset with known correct answers.
 Post-calibration accuracy is approximately 75–80%.
 Domain Rules and Custom Rules layers are deterministic — they are 100% accurate for the facts you provide.

-What's the difference between Domain Rules and Custom Rules?
+What is the difference between Domain Rules and Custom Rules?

 How many runs do I get?